aaravrawal52/tp/docs/DeveloperGuide.md

 The API of this component is defined in BaseMap.java.

-Each map instance consists of a `currentMap` which stores a 2-dimensional array of characters which represents the printed map for the player.
+Each map instance is associated with a 2-dimensional array of characters which represents the printed map for the player, all the printable data is stored in the `MapData` for each instance of a map.
 All maps will come with a given `height` and `width`, all of these attributes are inherited from the AMap abstract class.
 Currently, the `FirstMap` and `BattleInterface` classes extend AMap. `FirstMap` is the first map displayed upon entering the game and it displays the position of the player.
 The `BattleInterface` is the map displayed when the player interacts with an `interactable`.

+The `MapGenerator` is a class that handles the random generation of the enemies and the location of the shop, and is only used in `FirstMap` only.

 The following image shows the architecture of the Map component

 ![Map UML](https://raw.githubusercontent.com/AY2324S2-CS2113-W12-3/tp/master/picture/Map.png)

-At the moment the `MapGenerator` class allows the positions of enemies to be placed randomly throughout instances of `FirstMap` only.

 The reason why the player's map(FirstMap), the shop's interface and the battle interface all extend off of the `BaseMap` class is because during the game loop, these maps are being cycled through as the main screen the user will view.
+When an `Enemy` is interacted with and the [FIGHT] command is used, the `enableFight` is executed for either the Enemy, this also applies for the Shop. `enableFight` is another game loop that handles all the user - Enemy or user - ShopKeeper interactions.

 ### Interacting with Environment Component